ThadenTJ/WHSTechNotes/journal.md

 | Fiona       | Gado Gado      | Creme Brulee      |
 | Tobias      | Shrimp Ceviche | French Apple Cake |
 | Leanne      | Beef Wellington| Raspberry Tiramisu|
+# November 3, 2025
+If SNAP runs out of funding is that the imsecurity for food will increase for Americans.
+This includes citizens, children, elders, and people with disablities.
+Technology could have people connect to food recouces, assistance in navigation, and information.
+What makes it hard for people to use tech base solutions is lacking the abitily to access the internet, the privacy concerns, and problems of the language barriers.
+If I were to make a tool for food insecurity it would be called "MunchyWeb" a app that would allow the user to connect with food resources, navigation, information, translation, and access even if offline.
+# November 10, 2025

+# November 17, 2025
+To be honest not really, though I am happy that we get a week off from the break.
+# December 1, 2025